State and Local Tax Areas That Can Offer Cash Flow Opportunities

 If you think you can reduce your property tax obligations, here’s a list of considerations:

-• Look for special exemptions and abatements that may have been overlooked.
-In many jurisdictions, they aren’t openly shared or that lack information on how to apply.
+- Look for special exemptions and abatements that may have been overlooked.
+In many jurisdictions, they aren’t openly shared or lack information on how to apply.
 For example, a Freeport Exemption can substantially reduce property tax on inventory holdings in certain states.
 A thorough review of available exemptions and abatement by a knowledgeable property tax practitioner can provide substantial tax savings.

-2. Sales and Global Indirect Tax
+Sales and Use Tax

 Opportunities